-- open-loop, or scenario analysis.
+- scenario analysis.
 This is the approach mainly used at the moment to design "Plans and Programmes" at regional/local scale, selecting emission reduction measures based on expert judgment or Source Apportionment (see Deliverable D2.6), and testing the measures effect through scenario analysis (see Deliverable D2.3).
 It is clear that this approach does not guarantee that cost-effective measures are going to be selected, and only allows for "ex-post evaluation" of costs and other impacts.
-This approach goes in the directions of providing Air Quality improvements with "measures not entailing disproportionate costs" (as said in the 2008/50 Directive), since this is implicitly considered when selecting the set of measures under consideration. - closed loop, or optimization.
-This approach allows for the selection of costeffective measures for air quality improvement, through the solution of an optimization problem.
-In this frame it is clear how (during optimization) a "feedback" is provided on the effectiveness/efficiency of the measures, in terms both of costs and of effects; this allows for the selection of the set of measures that should be applied to improve air quality in an effective way.
+This approach goes in the directions of providing Air Quality improvements with "measures not entailing disproportionate costs" (as said in the 2008/50 Directive), since this is implicitly considered when selecting the set of measures to be tested. - optimization.
+This approach allows for the selection of cost-effective measures for air quality improvement, through the solution of an optimization problem.
+In this frame it is clear how (during optimization) a "feedback" is provided on the effectiveness/efficiency of the measures, in terms both of costs and effects, to select the set of measures that should be applied to improve air quality in an effective way.
 The concept of cost-effectiveness of measures is a key one, and was already addressed in Nagl et al., 2005, in which the authors proposed the "Establishment of a framework to identify (cost)-effective measures" as an option to improve the AQ planning process.
 Cost-effectiveness of measures is also cited e.g. in the Italian transposition (D.Lgs 155/2010) of 2008/50 Directive.